callysto/hackathon-site/chapters/chapter3.md

 **Question: How do I handle programming errors?**

 A common scenario when programming is having errors come up when running your code.
-Have a look at this [video](http://www.youtube.com/watch?v=jhL78-xriOc) where Laura, a Callysto data scientist, helps you work through some common errors.
+Have a look at this [video](http://www.youtube.com/watch?v=jhL78-xriOc) where a Callysto data scientist, helps you work through some common errors.

 **Question: Where can I find some Python and markdown help?**